piyushku0331/Java_SpringBoot_Project/REMAINING_MODULES_README.md

 # Remaining Modules Documentation - NextGen Bank

 This document provides detailed information about the remaining modules that need to be implemented in the NextGen Bank project.
-These modules include Account Management, Transaction Management, User Management, and Admin Management.
+These modules include Account Management, User Management, and Admin Management.

 ## 📋 Module Overview